bigiltech/bootcamp-day4/README.md

 Get started

-1. clone the repository and change to directory `Nodejs/MariaDB`
+1. Clone the repository and change to directory `Nodejs/MariaDB`
+2. Run `npm install` to install needed modules
-2. create a new file called `.env` in the same directory as `package.json`, the following contents:
+3. Create a new file called `.env` in the same directory as `package.json`, the following contents:

 ```
 DB_DATABASE=database name